 Add 2 tablespoons of cinnamon, 1 teaspoon ginger, and 1 tablespoon of cloves to the mixture.
 Stir well with something like a plastic disposable knife.

 The paint mixture get thicker over the next 24 hours.
 Add water as needed to make the mixture more paintable.
-You can see the best texture in the video.
 You want it thick enough to smear a thick layer over the surface of the cardboard.

 This recipe makes enough gingerbread paint for about 2-3 houses.